reactive-python/reactpy/docs/source/core-concepts.rst

 Standalone Server Usage
 .......................

-The implementation constructs a default application that's used to server the renders of the model:
+The implementation constructs a default application that's used to serve the renders of the model:

 .. code-block:: python